Let’s face it, life with kids is crazy and there is nothing worse than being stuck with a car full of kids unprepared.

 - This idea came from Survival Mom.
 While I had not thought of it myself this is great.
 You never know when you might need instructions for basic first aid.

 When you are driving you never know what can happen.
 There are so many different situations that could leave you stranded on the side of the road.
 Having the proper tools with you is always important.
+We all want to be safe, right?
+So having a good jump start is important.

 - Jumper Cables